-A face-to-face meeting or hand crafted letter to your representative in government, outlining why nature is important to you and what you want your MP to campaign for on your behalf, has a huge impact.
+A face-to-face (or online) meeting or hand crafted letter to your representative in government, outlining why nature is important to you and what you want your MP to campaign for on your behalf, has a huge impact.

 One meeting with or hand crafted letter from one constituent is important, a handful shows it's an issue and a dozen or more could indicate that it's something requiring more urgent action.